nrs-org/novelslop/content/vol_01/chap_15.typ

   // "putting the fries in the bag"
   With this, Uta's train ride finally got to an end.
 Putting the phone into her bag, she was ready to get out of the train to go back home.
-She sent a quick good-bye to the girl she was talking earlier, before hopping off.
+She sent a quick good-bye to the girl she was messaging with earlier, before hopping off the train.

   Stepping out of the door, she was met with the fresh air and the sunset of her home city.
 It was a scene that could awaken a special feeling in anyone, but